theCyberFunk/HospitalApp/README.md

 <br/>

 ### Introduction
 This project is an operational sample of a real-world hospital web-app.
 Each page is hand-crafted(html/sass) to follow a certain theme and srtucture.
+The web pages are responsive and are viewable in a mobile phone, a tablet and on a PC as well.
 Some parts of this project are still work in progress.
 <br/>

 ### What this application includes: